cardano-scaling/hydra/docs/docs/configuration.md

 hydra-node --help
 ```

 Below, we document selected aspects of the configuration.
-For a comprehensive guide, refer to the [tutorial](./tutorial) or specific _How To_ articles. for more details.
+For a comprehensive guide, refer to the [tutorial](./tutorial) or specific _how to_ articles.

-### Cardano Keys
+### Cardano keys

 In a Hydra head, each participant is authenticated using two sets of keys.
-The first set identifies a participant on the Cardano Layer 1 (L1) and is used to hold ADA for paying fees.
+The first set identifies a participant on the Cardano layer 1 and is used to hold ada for paying fees.
 Each `hydra-node` requires a `--cardano-signing-key`, and you must provide the `--cardano-verification-key` for each participant.

 Generate a Cardano key pair using the `cardano-cli`: